kushaldas/johnnycanencrypt/docs/rustimplementation.rst

         .. note:: Remember to save both the public and serect keys in a file to use in future.

+.. function:: decrypt_bytes_on_card(certdata: bytes, data: bytes, pin:bytes): -> bytes

+        Decryptes the given encrypted bytes using the smartcard.
+You will have to pass the public key as the *certdata* argument.

+.. function:: decrypt_file_on_card(certdata: bytes, filepath: bytes, output: bytes, pin:bytes): -> None

+        Decryptes the given *filepath* and writes the output to the given *output* path using the smartcard.
+You will have to pass the public key as the *certdata* argument.

 .. function:: encrypt_bytes_to_file(publickeys, data, output, armor=False)